 Clubs achieving The FA Charter Standard status can be proud to be the best place for people to play and enjoy football.
 They are able to demonstrate positive football environments where people can develop their skills, keep fit and enjoy playing as part of a friendly, inclusive community.

-In return for becoming accredited FA Charter Standard clubs receive access to benefits that help to attract and retain players, volunteers and spectators.
+In return for becoming accredited FA Charter Standard clubs receive access to benefits that help to attract and retain players, volunteers and supporters.
 The level of support and resources available will depend on the level of accreditation a club achieves.
 Benefits clubs experience include:

 - Attract and retain players, supporters and volunteers